DannyArends/CalderaD/README.md

 mklink /d "PATHTO\VulcanoD\app\jni\SDL2_mixer" "PATHSDL\SDL2_mixer-2.0.4"
 ```

-### Compiling the D source code (Android version)
+### Cross-compiling the D source code (Android version)

-Compile the VulcanoD android aarch64 library with dub:
+Cross-compile the VulcanoD android aarch64 library with dub:

 ```
 cd VulcanoD
 dub --compiler=ldc2 --arch=aarch64-*-linux-android --config=android-64
 ```

-this will produce a libmain.so in app/src/main/jniLibs/arm64-v8a
+This will produce a libmain.so in app/src/main/jniLibs/arm64-v8a

 ### Build APK, and run on Android

-Open up the VulcanoD project in Android Studio, and build/run the APK
+Open up the VulcanoD project in Android Studio, and build the APK and install onto your Android mobile.